-Position: PhD scholar
+Position: PhD scholar (Thesis submitted)

 I started bird watching as a hobby which later became my passion and I continued this passion as “research”.
 I have completed my Master in Wildlife Studies from Center for Wildlife studies, KVASU, Wayanad andjoined as a PhD scholar under Dr. P.A.
 Sinu in 2015.
 I have been working with heronry bird ecology for the past fiveyears during which I have done population surveys, dietary studies, socio- economics of heronry birds and parasitic studies.
 Presently my researches are focused on climatic influence and land use change effects on the breeding colonies of these resident waterbirds.
 My other research interests include Wildlife -Ecology, Ethology and Conservation and Human- wildlife interactions.